 7.6 In the event of an incorrect delivery, the entrepreneur will exchange this product free of charge, provided the purchase has not been used and is in the original packaging.
 The buyer is entitled to a refund of the order amount, provided it has already been paid.
 To this end, the buyer must contact [email protected] within seven days of receipt at the delivery address.

-7.7 In the case of a Buyer consumer, the Dome litter box can only be returned if the following conditions are met:
+7.7 In the case of a Buyer consumer, the products can only be returned if the following conditions are met:

 - You have informed us within 30 days of receipt that you wish to return the purchased product.